mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### path

-Root path of the output, typically configured as dist/docs.
+Root path of the output.
+It is usually configured as dist/docs.

 ### name

-Name of the website, displayed in the website's title and logo.
+Name of the website, which will be displayed in the website's title and logo.

 ### description

-Description of the website, displayed in the website's meta tags.
+Description of the website, which will be displayed in the website's meta tags.

 ### base

-Root path of the output, defaults to `/`.
-Generally not required to configure.
-If your website is not deployed under the root path, you can configure it as `/book/`, etc.
+Root path of the output, which is `/` by default and generally does not need to be configured.
+If your website is not deployed at the root path, you can configure it as `/book/` or similar.

 ### public

 Directory for static resources.
 If specified, all files in this directory will be copied to the output directory.
-Typically used to store favicon.ico and other files.
+It is typically used to store favicon.ico and other files.

 ### lang

-Language of the website, defaults to `en-US`.
+Language of the website, defaulting to `en-US`.

 ### nav

-Top navigation bar, can be configured as an array where each element is an object containing `text` and `link` fields.
-Generally used to add external links such as GitHub or author's Twitter.
+Top navigation bar, which can be configured as an array where each element is an object containing `text` and `link` fields.
+It is commonly used to include external links such as GitHub or the author's Twitter profile.

 ```json
 [